 Don’t loop

-If a refresh succeeds but the retried call still 401s withinvalid_token, don’t refresh again.
+If a refresh succeeds but the retried call still 401s (e.g.FLEXSLOT_OAUTH2_TOKEN_EXPIRED or FLEXSLOT_AUTHENTICATION_FAILED), don’t refresh again.
 That’s a bug pointing at your code, not at the user.
 Surface the error to your monitoring and show a polite error to the user — don’t infinite-loop the AS.

 Token-bus pattern for parallel requests